Entity Framework Extensions Bulk SaveChanges

 BulkSaveChanges method is the upgraded version of SaveChanges.

-All changes made in the context are persisted in the database but way faster by reducing the number of database round-trip required!
+All changes made in the context are persisted in the database but way faster by reducing the number of database round-trips required!

 BulkSaveChanges supports everything: